adampl2/NoteWave/README.md

 2. The after pseudo element in the delete button did not appear fully when hovered.
 This was fixed by adding z-index of 0 and specifying note container's position as relative.

+3. Favicon not rendering.
+This was fixed by moving the favicon files to the static directory.

 - - -

 ## Deployment & Local Development